First Hundred Years' War: Fall of Normandy and Poitou

 An artists impression of how the siege of Château-Gaillard in 1204 would have looked.

 Around the turn of the 13th century, warfare in Normandy was defined by slow but steady advances due to the high density of castles in the region.
-In September 1203, Philip dismantled the system of Norman castles around Château Gaillard, notably taking Le Vaudreuil.
+In September 1203, Philip dismantled the system of Norman castles around Château Gaillard, notably taking Andely after a 5-month long siege and Le Vaudreuil.
 Once the immediate area around the castle was secured, Philip began the Siege of Château Gaillard.
 An army led by John of England and William Marshal fell upon the besieging French army in an attempt to relieve the siege.
 Though the attack was initially successful, the convoluted battle plan led to the English being unable to achieve their objective.
 The French counterattack routed the English forces, leading John to retreat and invade Brittany instead in order to bait the French into withdrawing from the siege.
 Philip, understanding the importance of the castle for securing the rest of Normandy, refused to lift the siege.
 The defending garrison of the castle led by Roger De Lacy continued to stubbornly resist French advances, reportedly going as far as using Greek fire on the enemy, until 6 March 1204 when the attackers finally reached the inner bailey of the castle.

 Normandy was now open for the taking.
 Philip pressed his advantage; Falaise, Caen, Bayeux, and Rouen surrendered 24 June 1204, despairing the aid of John Lackland, who did not come.
 Arques and Verneuil fell immediately after, completing the success of Philip, who had conquered Normandy in two years of campaign.
 Philip then turned to the Loire Valley, where he took Poitiers in August 1204, and Loches and Chinon in 1205.
 The failures of John were not received well by the nobility back in England.

+In June 1206, John landed at La Rochelle at the head of an army and with the warm welcome of the local nobility.
+Having secured Gascony after an earlier invasion in 1205 by Alfonso VIII of Castile, John moved north to probe the defenses of Poitou and Brittany.
+Philip, being notified of the English army's approach towards Normandy, marched with his own army to Tours where John had now presided.
+Philip pillaged around the city, offering battle to John, which John refused.
+John and Philip finally agreed to a 2 year truce in Thouars on 13 October 1206.